-Normally synonymous with consumption.
-The Water Budget document defines it as the net reduction in surface water flow between two specified points in the flow system in a given time interval (i.e. day, season).
+Deep Aquifer The saturated, potentially water-yielding part of the older basin-fill as tThe net reduction in surface water flow between two specified points in the flow system in a given time interval (i.e. day, season).
 Middle Rio Grande depletion is calculated as follows: native-water inflow at Otowi, minus outflow at Elephant Butte Dam, plus or minus changes in reservoir storage.
 (Note that all inflows and outflows occurring within the boundaries of the Middle Rio Grande are ignored in the equation.)